aldamepi/ironhack-mid_bootcamp_project/README.md

 * datasets/ contains the provided and generated datasets.

 ### Presentation in Tableau Public
-There is available a presentation with the description of the problem, the study, the evaluation, and the results in in the following link:
+There is available a presentation with the description of the problem, the study, the evaluation, and the results in the following link:

 [Credit Card Marketing Study](https://public.tableau.com/app/profile/alberto.mengual/viz/creditCardCampaign-standardSize-jun22/main?publish=yes)

 [to LinkedIn](https://www.linkedin.com/in/alberto-mengual-/)